emilyfuhrman/ITSI/README.md

 # ITSI

+20160615

-Files and resources for the _Data visualization and information design_ workshop on June 15th, 2016 at Columbia University.
+Files and resources for the [Data Visualization and Information Design](https://itsi2016.wikispaces.columbia.edu/Schedule) workshop for the [Innovative Teaching Summer Institute (ITSI)](http://ctl.columbia.edu/graduate-instructors/itsi/) at Columbia University.

 ## Links